 Foxtrot: Closed Telemark

-The Closed telemark is usually a silver level Foxtrot figure.
-For the full list of Foxtrot figures corresponding to each medal level, as per the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Foxtrot.
+For the full list of Foxtrot figures corresponding to each medal level, see Foxtrot Figure List.

 Closed Telemark (Man)